 But, I don’t recommend boiling chia seeds with oatmeal as the best option.
-(Although you will still get benefits from the chia seeds and oatmeal) But, as mentioned previously, heat could potentially destroy nutrients such as omega 3 fatty acids.
+(Although you will still get benefits from the chia seeds and oatmeal) But, as mentioned previously, heat could potentially destroy nutrients such as omega-3 fatty acids.
 (See also Can You Boil Flax Seeds)

 A better way would be to either sprinkle ground-up or raw chia seeds on top of the cooked oatmeal or soak the chia seeds ahead of time.
 Then, the soaked chia seed gel can be added to the oatmeal, after it has been cooked.